exercism/gleam/exercises/concept/erlang-extraction/.docs/instructions.md

 The `insert` function should take a `GbTree` and a key and value to insert into the tree.
 It should return a new `GbTree` with the key and value inserted.

-The should take three arguments:
+The function should take three arguments:
 1. The `GbTree` to insert into.
 2. The key to insert.
 3. The value to insert.